-Hired and Non-Owned Automobile Insurance (HNOA) can protect your business from losses involving vehicles that are driven for business purposes but are personally owned by your employees or rented by your company or employees.
+Hired and Non-Owned Automobile Insurance (HNOA) is an add-on coverage that can protect your business from losses involving vehicles that are driven for business purposes but are personally owned by your employees or rented by your company or employees.
 HNOA coverage can provide liability coverage for both third-party bodily injuries and property damage.

 Why Do I Need HNOA Insurance?